billfitzgerald/infosec-primer/testing_scenarios.md

 * **Return to** [Navigation: Testing Scenarios and Procedures](#h.testing-nav)

-# <a name="h.testing-websockets"></a>E8 Observation of websockets traffic
+# <a name="h.testing-websockets"></a>E8 Observation of WebSockets Traffic

 ## E8.1 Summary

 Websockets provide a communication link separate from http that browsers and application servers can use to pass information back and forth.
 It is normally a secondary form of communication that is connected after the web application loads into the browser.
 If an application uses websockets, the traffic is of interest for security testing because it may contain personal information of the account holder or other users of the system.

-## E8.2 Exploitability and impact
+## E8.2 Exploitability and Impact

 The exploitability and impact related to websockets traffic depends on what information the traffic contains, and whether it is encrypted.
 Unencrypted websockets traffic could expose sensitive information, but an observer would need access to the network traffic to access the information.
 Sensitive information about users other than the account holder could be viewed by anyone with an account, regardless of encryption during transport.

-## E8.3 Setup and tests
+## E8.3 Setup and Tests

-Refer to the proxy setup section C4.5 [Observing websockets traffic using a ZAP Proxy](getting_started.md#h.toolkit-zap-proxy-websockets) for details of how to view websockets in OWASP ZAP, and how to check whether the websockets link is encrypted.
+Refer to the proxy setup section C4.5 [Observing WebSockets Traffic Using a ZAP Proxy](getting_started.md#h.toolkit-zap-proxy-websockets) for details of how to view websockets in OWASP ZAP, and how to check whether the websockets link is encrypted.

 There are not a specific set of tests to exercise websockets.
 Rather, the functionality of the application should be explored during testing, and then websockets traffic (if any) observed for its contents and encryption.
 Steps for these observations are described below.

-### E8.3.1 Check contents of websockets traffic for sensitive information
+### E8.3.1 Check Contents of WebSockets Traffic for Sensitive Information

 If an application uses websockets, check the contents of the messages for sensitive information.
 Note that sensitive information about the account holder is not a security concern if it is sent over an encrypted connection.
 It is a concern if the information is related to other users of the system.
-The image below shows an example of a websockets message containing student personal information for a different student than the logged in account holder (this is also an example of [Information leakage](testing_scenarios.md#h.testing-leakage), covered in Section E9).
+The image below shows an example of a websockets message containing student personal information for a different student than the logged in account holder (this is also an example of [information leakage](testing_scenarios.md#h.testing-leakage), covered in Section E9).

 <div align="center">
 <figure>